micnic/r-assign/readme.md

 Primitives:
 - `r-assign/lib/any` - for any values
-- `r-assign/lib/bigint` - for BigInt values
+- `r-assign/lib/bigint` - for bigint values
 - `r-assign/lib/boolean` - for boolean values
 - `r-assign/lib/number` - for number values
 - `r-assign/lib/string` - for string values
 - `r-assign/lib/symbol` - for symbol values
 - `r-assign/lib/null` - for null and nullable values
+- `r-assign/lib/undefined` - for undefined value
-- `r-assign/lib/literal` - for single primitive values
+- `r-assign/lib/literal` - for literal values

 Complex Data Types:
 - `r-assign/lib/array` - for array values
 - `r-assign/lib/object` - for object values
 - `r-assign/lib/instance` - for objects values of specific instance
 - `r-assign/lib/tuple` - for tuple values
-- More complex data types planned to be added in next releases
+- `r-assign/lib/function` - for function values

 Type Operations
 - `r-assign/lib/optional` - for optional types
 - `r-assign/lib/union` - for union types
 - `r-assign/lib/intersection` - for intersection of types

-- More type operations planned to be added in next releases
+Transform Functions
+- `r-assign/lib/get-type` - get a value of the provided type or returns the default value
+- `r-assign/lib/parse-type` - get a value of the provide type or throws a type error

 ## Type guards
 `r-assign` is build around the concept of type guards which are just functions